SmartTVs

 Now when you ping your remote, you’ll recognize that distinct sound right away.
 No more guessing if that beep is your garage opener or missing remote!

-Do all Roku devices and remotes support remote finding?
+#Do all Roku remotes support the remote finder feature?

 • Use voice commands, mobile apps, device buttons, and sound customizations to easily locate lost Roku remotes.